When Dunkin' Donuts isn't a business expense

 Step 2: Break out personal and business expenses

-In the previous post, I made the point about the importance of separating funds with business and personal accounts.
-Now that you’ve done that, you should be categorizing your expenses.
-But there is often confusion or misinterpretation about what are “business expenses”.
-Let’s play a quick game of True or False:
+In the silver post, I made the point about the importance of separating funds with business and personal accounts.
+Now that you' ve done that, you should be categorizing your expenses there is often confusion or misinterpretation about what is " business expenses s play a quick game of True or False: